Blogs

 If your company was already in-scope for the UFLPA, hopefully your organization has taken steps to demystify their supply chain, and to easily carry out and prove due diligence activities.
 That being said, supply chain compliance isn’t a one-time deal.
 Continuing to analyze and improve your supply chain best practices will be key to maintaining compliance to the UFLPA, especially with updates to the entity and industry list, as well as global supply chain changes.

-Additionally, supplier circumstances and practices may change, so it’s important to find a risk management tool that allows your company to act proactively.
+Additionally, supplier circumstances and practices may change.
+Therefore, it’s important to find a risk management tool that allows your company to act proactively.
 Everstream Reveal uses AI to constantly process data from around the world, ensuring that when a disruption or non-compliant event occurs, you’re the first to know.

 Finally, the UFLPA is one of many global regulations concerning forced labor.
 Though the UFLPA specifically focuses on the Xinjiang region, its requirements overlap with other current and upcoming global forced labor legislations.
 Your company is likely subject to several of these regulations.
 Staying on top of UFLPA compliance will help you maintain compliance to regulations such as Canada’s Modern Slavery Act and the EU’s Forced Labor Regulation.